ddempsey/python_for_geoscientists/README.md

 ## Acknowledgments

 * This course was inspired by a similar project, [Python for Geosciences](https://github.com/koldunovn/python_for_geosciences), by Nikolay Koldunovn.
-This course is included in the repository as supplementary material.
+That course is included in the repository as supplementary material.